 7 Hour Outrage in Solana as Bots Invade the Network

-Recently, Due to a significant amount of transactions from the non-fungible token (NFT) minting bots, the Solana network broke down for seven hours between Saturday and Sunday.
+Recently, due to a significant amount of transactions from the NFT minting bots, the Solana network broke down for seven hours between Saturday and Sunday.
 The network became overloaded after a record-breaking four million transactions, or 100 gigabits of data per second, causing validators to lose consensus, resulting in Solana falling dark at around 8:00 p.m.
 UTC on Saturday.
 Validators were able to successfully restart the prime network seven hours later, at 3:00 a.m.
 UTC on Sunday.

 According to Solana’s status reporting, this is the seventh time this year the company has faced partial or complete outages.
-The network was hampered by disruptions between January 6 and 12, 2022, resulting in partial outages and reduced service between 8 and 18 hours.
+The network was hampered by disruptions between 6-12 Jan 2022, resulting in partial outages and reduced service between 8 and 18 hours.

-In addition, the recent breakdowns have resulted in questions over Solana’s centralisation.
+In addition, the recent breakdowns have resulted in questions over Solana’s centralization.
 The Solana Foundation develops core nodes on the blockchain for the network, whereas Ethereum has many core node developers.
-While anyone can become a validator on Solana because of the network’s high transaction throughput, running a node can be pricey.
+Anyone can become a validator on Solana because of the network’s high transaction throughput with a pricey running node.

 It remains to be seen whether Eth2 will help Ethereum, whose native token is the second-largest cryptocurrency in terms of market value, maintain its reign.